 If matching with our After Dark, you could definitely have a play with some warm spices in your brownie mix.
 The controlled tannins in the wine can handle a bit of chilli!

 Or keep things super simple and grab a block of good quality dark chocolate, and serve with a game of cards with old friends!

 We've been busy handcrafting a luscious barrel-aged Muscat especially to mix an Espresso Muscatini, our spin on the Espresso Martini.

 To be the first to hear about the Muscat, sign up to our Scion enews.

 As a light and fresh style of Muscat, we serve Scion's Muscat Nouveau chilled.

-In summer, a muscat-based cocktail really hits the spot.
-Here are two recipes you might like to try at home with our Muscat Nouveau (or Rose Muscat from previous vintages would also do the trick).
+Our Muscat is also great mixed in cocktails.
+Here are some recipes you might like to try at home with our Muscat Nouveau (or Rose Muscat from previous vintages would also do the trick).

 The beauty of this cocktail is its simplicity, which means the varietal flavours of the Muscat still shine through.
 The lime's acidity cuts through the natural sweetness.
 Refreshing!

 Play with a ratio of 90ml Prosecco to 60ml Muscat Nouveau to 30ml soda water.
 The rose water flavours linger beautifully in the background!

 With some beautiful strawberry farms on our doorstep in North East Victoria, we were inspired by the classic combination of rose water and strawberry for this cocktail.
 It's easiest to make this cocktail as a batch - this recipe makes about 6 cocktails.